nerabits/Surge-Manual/others/misc-options.md

 Some devices or software always use a hardcoded DNS server.
 (For example, Google Speakers always use 8.8.8.8).
 You may use this option to hijack the query to get a fake address.

-You may use hijack-dns = \*:53 to hijack all DNS queries.
+You may use `hijack-dns = \*:53` to hijack all DNS queries.

-### network-framework

-Uses Network.framework to utilize userspace network stack, which can improve throughput, reduce latency and enable cutting edge features such as Multipath TCP.
-(Manual restart is required)

-Experimental features may be unstable, and may even cause the system to become frozen.

 ### force-http-engine-hosts

 Make Surge treat TCP connections as HTTP requests.
-Surge HTTP engine will process the requests, and all advanced features will be available, such as capturing, rewrite and scripting.
+Surge HTTP engine will process the requests, and all advanced features will be available, such as capturing, rewriting and scripting.

 Wildcard characters \* and ? are supported.